 - Sleep apnea

 - Unbalanced facial aesthetics (receding chin, protruding lower jaw, etc.)

 - Decreased self-esteem

-When you come to California Oral Surgery & Dental Implant Center, Dr. Larson and Dr. Park will design a treatment plan just for you.
+When you come to California Oral Surgery & Dental Implant Center, one of our doctors will design a treatment plan just for you.
 Your upcoming procedure will be mapped out in detail using the most advanced diagnostic tools and three-dimensional models as a guide.
 Because of the specialized nature of this procedure and to ensure you receive the best result possible, your oral surgeon and orthodontist will work together.